 Some derma roller users think that they can see the results already after one treatment, while others claim that they have to wait for a month or two before they can really see the difference.

 Factors such as the depth of stretch marks, skin type and topical treatments (like collagen, vitamins C and E, and hyaluronic acid) can affect how soon (or how long) should you see the big difference after rolling.
 If you use natural collagen, there’s a good chance of getting rid of stretch marks sooner than expected.
+You might also want to consider Liquid Collagen Drinks as well.

 A derma roller is a safe device for treating stretch marks, given that you follow the proper instructions, disinfect the device before and after rolling, and avoiding over-rolling.